2nd Sunday Cinema

 Tickets this month are just $10 and Seniors over 65+ 1/2 Price!

-This month is a double feature (about 90 minutes).
-We are screening two wonderful documentary films that were award winners at our annual Great Wonders Uplift Film Fest.
-We hope you will help us get the word out by inviting your friends and family members to come enjoy these two inspirational and eye-opening stories.
+This month is a screening of three (3) short films, (about two hours), that all touch on the importance of family.
+These films were all official selections at our 2024 annual Great Wonders Uplift Film Fest.
+We hope you will help us get the word out by inviting your friends and family members to come enjoy these great inspirational and eye-opening stories.
+Our thank you to Wayside Furniture in Joplin, for helping make this monthly event possible.

 BUY TICKETS